seandwgan/PhonetiNet/README.md

 ## Contact

-For questions or feedback, please contact Sean Gan at gan.sean@pm.me.
+For questions or feedback, please contact me at gan.sean@pm.me.